Midwest Archeological Center

 Vergil E. Noble, RPA (Ph.D., Michigan State University, 1983; Archeologist) Historical Archeology, 18th-century French fur trade, 19th-century settlement and transportation systems, Great Lakes and Mississippi River valley.
 Advisor for National Historic Landmarks in the Midwest Region and contact for National Historic Landmarks.

 Karin M. Roberts (M.A.
 Anthropology, University of Nebraska, 1995; M.A.
-Museum Studies, University of Nebraska, 1999; Curator and Archeological Collections Program Manager) 19th century material culture, settlement of the west, archeological ethics, paleobotany, collections management.
+Museum Studies, University of Nebraska, 1999; Curator and Archeological Collections Program Manager) 19th century material culture, settlement of the west, archeological ethics, library, paleobotany, collections management.
 Contact for: Collections.

 Timothy M. Schilling (Ph.D.
 Anthropology, Washington University in St. Louis, 2010, Archeologist) Midwestern and Southeastern Prehistory, monumental architecture, climate and climate change, geoarchaeology, GIS, complex societies, food productions, ancient hunting strategies.